openstack-infra/system-config/doc/source/third_party.rst

 ---------------------

-You can use ``opencontrail-dev/sandbox`` project to test your external CI infrastructure with OpenStack Gerrit system.
-By using sandbox project you can test your CI system without affecting regular OpenStack reviews.
+You can use ``opencontrail-dev/sandbox`` project to test your external CI infrastructure with OpenContrail Gerrit system.
+By using sandbox project you can test your CI system without affecting regular OpenContrail reviews.

 Once you confirm your CI system works as you expected, change your configuration of gerrit trigger plugin or zuul to subscribe gerrit events